petros-d/docs/cloud/runtime-release-notes.md

 ### Bug fixes

 - Fixed an issue where requests to Airflow's REST API with a temporary authentication token failed
-- Fixed an issue introduced in Runtime 3.0.2 where `astro dev` commands in the Astronomer CLI did not execute correctly
+- Fixed an issue introduced in Runtime 3.0.2 where `astro dev` commands in the Astronomer Cloud CLI did not execute correctly

 ## Astronomer Runtime 3.0.2